bluesky66-dev/kibana/x-pack/plugins/graph/README.md

 # Graph app

 This is the main source folder of the Graph plugin.
-It contains all of the Kibana server and client source code. `x-pack/test/functional/apps/graph` contains additional functional tests.
+It contains all of the HyperSec Kibana server and client source code. `x-pack/test/functional/apps/graph` contains additional functional tests.

 Graph shows only up in the side bar if your server is running on a platinum or trial license.
 You can activate a trial license in `Management > License Management`.